vizinn-app/monorepo/README.md

 - 🌐 Make an impact on local communities through technology

 We believe in transparent, collaborative development and look forward to your contributions! <br/>
-For a detailed contribution guide, check out our [CONTRIBUTING](https://github.com/adamsnows/vizinn/blob/main/CONTRIBUTING.md) guide.
+For a detailed contribution guide, check out our [CONTRIBUTING](https://github.com/adamsnows/vizinn/blob/main/CONTRIBUTING.md) guide.<br/>
+For information about frontend-backend connectivity, see our [FRONTEND_BACKEND_DOCUMENTATION](https://github.com/adamsnows/vizinn/blob/main/FRONTEND_BACKEND_DOCUMENTATION.md).
 ### [See or create an issue!](https://github.com/vizinn-app/app/issues)

 <p align="center">